Worldwide Engagement for Digitizing Biocollections

 The WeDigBio Dashboard (shown at top) is mapping and tallying your transcriptions.
 As you can see, thousands of transcriptions have already been completed from many locations around the world.
 This dashboard can be a great visualization to show your onsite and offsite participants.

 Day 2 started with the news that Notes from Nature had the most transcriptions in a day since they rolled out v.2 a year+ ago.
-And with several hours still to go, it appears that you've help break the record again today!
-Follow along on the NFN statistics page.
+And with several hours still to go, it appears that you've helped break the record again today.
+Follow along on the Notes from Nature statistics page.

-Day 2 events started in Europe, including those at Kew Gardens (London), a well-snacked full house at Botanic Garden Meise (Belgium, below left), and some sweet Visiteering swag bags from NHM-London (below right).
+Day 2 events started in Europe, including those at Kew Gardens (London), a well-snacked full house at Botanic Garden Meise (Belgium, shown at left), and Visiteering swag bags from NHM London (shown at right).

-The US carried the torch from there with events at such diverse localities as the Arkansas Center for Biodiversity Collections (Jonesboro, Arkansas), Appalachian State University Herbarium (Boone, North Carolina), University of Minnesota Itasca Biological Station (Lake Itasca, Minnesota), Valdosta State University Herbarium (Valdosta, Georgia), The Field Museum (Chicago, Illinois), Virginia Tech's Massey Herbarium (Blacksburg, Virginia, shown below left top), Florida State University (Tallahassee, Florida, as seen from Day 1 below left bottom), and Delaware Museum of Natural History (Wilmington, Delaware, shown below right),
+The US carried the torch from there with events at such diverse localities as the Arkansas Center for Biodiversity Collections (Jonesboro, Arkansas), Appalachian State University Herbarium (Boone, North Carolina), University of Minnesota Itasca Biological Station (Lake Itasca, Minnesota), Valdosta State University Herbarium (Valdosta, Georgia), The Field Museum (Chicago, Illinois), Virginia Tech's Massey Herbarium (Blacksburg, Virginia; first image below), Florida State University (Tallahassee, Florida; second image below), and Delaware Museum of Natural History (Wilmington, Delaware; third image below).

-Looking for ways to spice up your your event?
-Consider keeping your eyes out for a spooky, science-y, or fun word on labels.
-And offer a prize for finding it!
+Looking for ways to spice up your event?
+Consider keeping your eyes out for a spooky, science-y, or fun word on labels—and offer a prize for finding it.

-Sococo continues to be a excellent tool for connecting people and many events have been able to take advantage of it.
-Towards the end of the western hemisphere's Day 2, folks at the Australian Museum were in their Day 3 and were able to do an impromptu Hello (or G'day, as it were ;) with the group at Florida State University.
+Sococo continues to be an excellent tool for connecting people, and many events have been able to take advantage of it.
+Towards the end of the western hemisphere's Day 2, folks at the Australian Museum were in their Day 3 and were able to do an impromptu hello (or G'day) with the group at Florida State University.

 Join us in person and online and let's see what records we break!